MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="parameters"></a>Parametri

 *iTab*<br/>
-[in] Indice in base zero di una scheda.
-Questo metodo modifica l'icona di questa scheda.
+in Indice in base zero di una scheda.
+Questo metodo modifica l'icona per questa scheda.

 *hIcon*<br/>
 [in] Handle a un'icona.